Adam Bisnowaty: Early life

-High school career

 At Fox Chapel Area High School in Pennsylvania, Bisnowaty played offensive guard and tackle, was ranked the country's # 19 recruit by Rivals, and was a four-star recruit.
 He was named Pennsylvania Football News All-Class AAAA, and all-conference at defensive tackle.
 He also competed in wrestling for the high school, and in track and field—throwing discus, javelin, and shot put (for which he holds the school record at 43' 7").